New Haven, Connecticut: Power supply facilities

 Electricity for New Haven is generated by a 448 MW oil and gas-fired generating station located on the shore at New Haven Harbor.
 PPL Corporation operates a 220 MW peaking natural gas turbine plant in nearby Wallingford.

 Near New Haven there is the static inverter plant of the HVDC Cross Sound Cable.

 There are three PureCell Model 400 fuel cells placed in the city of New Haven—one at the New Haven Public Schools and newly constructed Roberto Clemente School, one at the mixed-use 360 State Street building, and one at City Hall.
 According to Giovanni Zinn of the city's Office of Sustainability, each fuel cell may save the city up to $1 million in energy costs over a decade.
 The fuel cells were provided by ClearEdge Power, formerly UTC Power.
 Additional fuel cells are located at the Yale Peabody Museum of Natural History and at the Greater New Haven Water Pollution Control Authority (GNHWPCA).
 Ikea's New Haven facility also utilizes a 250 kW fuel cell and 940.8 kW solar array.

 New Haven recently installed solar panels at 11 city schools with a combined power generation capacity of 1.8 MW.
 Owned and maintained by Greenskies, the panels allow New Haven to purchase electricity at a discounted rate through a power-purchasing agreement.
 The panels bring New Haven's solar capacity to 2.8 MW and will help New Haven meet its commitment to powering 100% of its municipal operations through clean energy, which it made in Summer 2017 and reaffirmed in the 2018 New Haven Climate and Sustainability Framework.

 In popular culture

-Several recent movies have been filmed in New Haven, including Mona Lisa Smile (2003), with Julia Roberts, The Life Before Her Eyes (2007), with Uma Thurman, and Indiana Jones and the Kingdom of the Crystal Skull (2008) directed by Steven Spielberg and starring Harrison Ford, Cate Blanchett and Shia LaBeouf.
+Several movies have been filmed in New Haven since 2000, including Mona Lisa Smile (2003), with Julia Roberts, The Life Before Her Eyes (2007), with Uma Thurman, and Indiana Jones and the Kingdom of the Crystal Skull (2008) directed by Steven Spielberg and starring Harrison Ford, Cate Blanchett and Shia LaBeouf.
 The filming of Crystal Skull involved an extensive chase sequence through the streets of New Haven.
 Several downtown streets were closed to traffic and received a "makeover" to look like streets of 1957, when the film is set.
 500 locals were cast as extras for the film.
 In Everybody's Fine (2009), Robert De Niro has a close encounter in what is supposed to be the Denver train station; the scene was filmed in New Haven's Union Station.